foundersandcoders/old-playbook/journey.md

 + Developer
 + Lead Developer

 > It is important to note that this is a **technical distinction only**.
-Founders & Coders as an organisation has a completely flat hierarchy and all _members_ have equal say and voting rights!
+Founders & Coders as an organisation has a completely flat hierarchy and all _members_ have equal say and voting rights.

 **Student**
  During the [8 week foundation course](https://github.com/foundersandcoders/playbook/blob/master/foundation.md), you are a _student_.
 You can't work on F&C client work but you can and _should_ dedicate your time to learning the material and asking as many questions as you can!